visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/ContourPlot.rst

 menu.
 The available options are: **N levels, Levels**, and **Percent**.
-**N levels**, the default method, allows you to specify the number of levels which will be generated, with 10 being the default.  **Levels** requires you to specify real numbers for the levels you want to see.
+**N levels**, the default method, allows you to specify the number of levels which will be generated, with 10 being the default.  **Levels** requires you to specify floating point numbers for the levels you want to see.
-**Percent** takes a list of percentages like 50.5 60 40.
+**Percent** takes a list of percentages like 50.5, 60, and 40.0.
 Using the numbers just mentioned, the first contour would be placed at the value which is 50.5% of the way between the minimum and maximum data values.
 The next contour would be placed at the value which is 60% of the way